Served: 8 years

-Gary was born February 25, 1946 to World War II Veteran James J. Weber and Bette Weber.
-He attended Elder High School, graduating during June 1964 and went on to study Mechanical Drawing at the Ohio College of Applied Science until 1966.
+Gary was born February 25, 1946 to World War II Veteran James Joseph and Bette Margaret (Bushmiller) Weber.
+He attended Elder High School, graduating during June 1964, and went on to study Mechanical Drawing at the Ohio College of Applied Science until 1966.

 On September 15, 1966 Gary enlisted in the United States Air Force during the Vietnam War.
 He came out of Basic Training as an Airman (E-2), went to Tech School for 3 months, served as a Crew Chief for 3 months, and then shipped overseas for almost 4 years.
 He was honorably discharged as a Staff Sergeant (E-5) on September 9, 1970.